 Vestibular Disease in dogs

-- Contact your vet for an appointment if your dog has symptoms of vestibular disease, ask for a same-day appointment if they are vomiting or distressed.
+- Always contact your vet if your dog has symptoms of vestibular disease, and ask for a same-day appointment if they are vomiting or seem distressed.

 - Head tilt